Category Archives: Asia

 Amy Carmichael was a well-known missionary during the first half of the 20th century.
 Her 35 books are loved by thousands.

 She was born into a well-to-do, Northern Ireland, Christian family.
 In her teen years, she was educated at a Wesleyan Methodist boarding school and, at age 13, while still in boarding school, she accepted Christ as Savior.
 When she was age 18, her father died, leaving the family in difficult financial circumstances, as he had given a large personal loan that was not repaid.
 The family moved to Belfast.
-There she became involved in visiting the slums, and seeing the terrible conditions under which many women and girls worked in the factories.
+There she became involved in visiting the slums, and saw the terrible conditions under which many women and girls worked in the factories.
 She began a ministry with these women.
 It was unpaid work based on faith in God alone, and the Lord met her needs in remarkable ways.

 She became acquainted with the Keswick Movement, and it was there that she learned of a close, deeper walk with the Jesus.
 The founder of the movement, Robert Wilson, a widower, asked her to come and live in his home and be his secretary.
 She learned much from that employment.
 She remembered on one occasion at a Keswick meeting when D.L.
 Moody preached on the prodigal son.
 Afterwards, he was talking with Robert Wilson and stopped in mid sentence.
 He was struck with the moment when the father says to the older son “Son, thou art ever with me and all that I have is thine.”
 Moody said, “I never saw it before.
 Oh, the love of God.
 Oh, the love.
 God’s love.”
 Tears rained down his cheeks.
 Amy never forgot that spiritual truth—”All that I have is thine.”
 It reinforced her faith that God knew her needs before she asked and wanted to supply them by faith.